topcoder20022/OCR-PDF-TABLE/README.md

   - Improve accuracy
   - Extract data from any table.

+# Version
+1.0.2

-I would be happy if this project was helpful to your startup project. :)
+Please give me star if this project was helpful to your startup project. :)
-Don't forget to give me a star and donate to me for further development.
-- BTC: bc1qgxx5ewtflkq30hmzgjh7qk7egyrjt3tvnn6w2d
-- ETH: 0x83e6FD73065F352264EC1a871027223732F87315